-The District-wide School Safety Plan is directly linked to the individual Building-level Emergency Response Plans for each school building.
-The information within the Building-level and District-wide safety plans are updated annually and aligned.
+The District-wide School Safety Plan is aligned with the individual Building-level Emergency Response Plans for each school building.

-The initial response to all emergencies at Promise Academy Charter Schools will be by the BRT for each respective location.
+The initial response to all emergencies at HCZ Promise Academy Charter Schools will be by the BRT for each respective location.
 If the emergency is localized to a particular sub-school, then the BRT for the appropriate sub-school will be activated.
 (See Building Response Teams section for details)

-Upon activation of one or more Promise Academy BRTs, the Superintendent or his/her designee will be notified, and, where appropriate, local emergency officials will also be notified.
+Upon activation of one or more HCZ Promise Academy BRTs, the Superintendent or his/her designee will be notified and, where appropriate, local emergency officials will also be notified.

-After the emergency is over, and there is no longer an imminent danger, the post-incident response team will be activated.
+After the emergency is over and there is no longer an imminent danger, the post-incident response team will be activated.

 During any emergency, the School Safety Team is notified by the Principal of the BRT to obtain support and resources.
-The School Safety team is trained to cover all schools in Promise Academy.
-Additionally, in any type of emergency, the Principal of the appropriate sub-school will immediately notify the Superintendent of Promise Academy Charter Schools or his/her designee, and where appropriate, the local emergency officials will also be notified.
+The School Safety team is trained to cover all HCZ Promise Academy Charter Schools locations.
+Additionally, in any type of emergency, the Principal of the appropriate sub-school will immediately notify the Superintendent of HCZ Promise Academy Charter Schools or his/her designee, and where appropriate, the local emergency officials will also be notified.